context-labs/sglang/VERIFICATION_README.md

 # Verification

 **Goal**: Automatically detect and flag "spoofed inferences".

+**Business Value**: Prevents fraud and ensures the quality of the service.

 **Constraints**: Low error rate, minimal speed impact.

 **Approach**:

 1. During inference, compute a "fingerprint" of the internal activations of the model.